thorinii/ast-editor-experiments/README.md

 * Asynchronous compilation
   * Compile and test the code
     * Render the result in an output pane
+  * Status message is derived from the queue
 * Better one-line rendering support (use complexity or approximate length)
 * More rolling up of nested things (in the core AST as well)
   * Lambda